Skip to Content

 Guest ratings:

-The Ranch at Death Valley is your only alternative hotel option in Furnace Creek.
-It is slightly more affordable but has far poorer previous guest reviews on both Booking and Google.
+The Ranch at Death Valley is the most popular hotel in Death Valley because it is more affordable than The Inn with the same stellar location, but it has far poorer previous guest reviews on both Booking and Google.
+You are paying for the location alone here, rather than the hotel quality and the location.

 >> Book Hotel: The Ranch At Death Valley